 The learning seminar is dedicated to providing an inclusive and welcoming environment for all students interested in theoretical computer science.
 No background in theoretical computer science is required to participate in the seminar, and everyone is welcome to join!

 Each semester, the Columbia Undergraduate Learning Seminar in Theoretical Computer Science will hold one or more seminars on topics related to TCS.
 The presentations will primarily be given by students, which is a great opportunity to gain experience giving a technical talk in TCS.

-During Summer 2021, we will be holding three groups, each focused on a different topic within TCS.
-The groups are: Analysis of Boolean Functions and Property Testing, Algorithmic Game Theory, and Computational Learning Theory.
-Each group is run by an undergraduate student organizer and a graduate student mentor.
+During Spring 2022, we will be holding four groups, each focused on a different topic within TCS.
+The groups are: Computational Geometry, High-Dimensional Probability and Applications to CS, Philosophy and Theoretical Computer Science, and Quantum Computing.
+Each group is run by an undergraduate student organizer, and some groups have a graduate student mentor.
 The groups meet weekly and should be approachable for students of all ranges of prior exposure to TCS.

 Please see the descriptions and tables below for a summary and the list of talks for each of the groups.

 |March 29th||Polytopes, Part 2||Jet and Carlos|

 |April 5th||Convex Hulls||Casey|